stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 Prior to late May 2021, the build system used a convoluted `Makefile`.

-For Debian and derivatives (Ubuntu, WSL etc.) there is a simple ["one stop" installation script](#easy-first-time-install-on-debian-and-ubuntu), as well as a x86_64 "Release" `.deb` archive.
+For Debian and derivatives there is a simple ["one stop" installation script](#easy-first-time-install-on-debian-and-ubuntu), as well as a x86_64 "Release" `.deb` archive.

 ## Rationale